Home Compare MSCI vs SPGI

 Profitability

-MSCI Inc. ranks near the top of the group on profitability; S&P Global Inc. sits in the weaker half.
+MSCI Inc. sits in the stronger part of the group on profitability, while S&P Global Inc. is closer to mid-pack.

 MSCI